Four new Norwegian research centres for quantum technology

 - The government's strategy for quantum technology will be published in 2026.

-- Norway will invest in quantum technology, defence technology and underwater technology, and at the same time strengthen export controls to protect security-sensitive knowledge.
+- The Government's plan for Norway states that Norway will invest in quantum technology, defence technology and underwater technology, while strengthening export controls to protect security-sensitive knowledge.

 "This is a strategic investment in Norway's security.
-Quantum technology will change the basis for digital communication and may in the long term challenge today's defence systems.
-With these research centres, we are building expertise and technology that enable us to meet new threats and strengthen total preparedness.
-This is about securing Norway at a time when technological superiority is crucial for national security," says Minister of Defence Tore O. Sandvik.
+Quantum technology will change the basis for digital communication and may, in the long term, challenge today's defence systems.
+With these research centres we are building expertise and technology that will enable us to meet new threats and strengthen overall preparedness.
+This is about securing Norway at a time when technological superiority is becoming crucial to national security,” says Minister of Defence Tore O. Sandvik.

-The new centres will especially work with basic research activities in mathematical, natural sciences and technological research.
+The new centres will focus in particular on basic research in mathematics, the natural sciences and technology.

-"Norway needs strong academic communities conducting groundbreaking research in quantum technology, and today we have four research centres that will provide us with valuable knowledge and take this work a step further," says Mari Sundli Tveit, Chief Executive of the Research Council of Norway.
+“Norway needs strong research communities that conduct groundbreaking work in quantum technology, and today we have established four research centres that will provide valuable knowledge and take this effort forward,” says Mari Sundli Tveit, Chief Executive of the Research Council of Norway.

-The new centres have strong international links and close collaboration with industry and business, and will collaborate with the Niels Bohr Institute in Copenhagen, Linköping University and major Norwegian industrial partners such as Kongsberg, IBM, DNB and Statkraft.
+The new centres have strong international links and close collaboration with industry and bussiness, and will work with the Niels Bohr Institute in Copenhagen, Linköping University and major Norwegian industrial partners such as Kongsberg, IBM Norway, DNB and Statkraft.